Updates: Every 10 minutes

 For more general information on ionospheric scintillation, please visit the About Ionospheric Scintillation page.

 IPS operates a number of ISMs in the Australasian region, close to the southern equatorial anomaly, as well as in the sub-Antarctic region to the south of Australia.
-Locations of currently active and previously operating IPS ISMs are indicated on the map below.
+Locations of currently active IPS ISMs are indicated on the map below.
 Ionospheric Scintillation data from these instruments is available through the IPS World Data Centre.

 Ionospheric scintillation products and services are under ongoing development, and your feedback is valuable to us.
 If you are experiencing problems with ionospheric scintillation in GPS receivers or satellite communications equipment, or have a suggestion on ways we may improve our scintillation-related services, please contact IPS.